🚧 App in Alpha. Features subject to change/break without notice.

 Given the usefulness and requirements of canonical URLs both internally and externally, the canonical link translator has the opportunity to kill two birds with one stone:

-Different versions of the platform will still function correctly even if they support different canonical URLs but there are two complications introduced by versioning:
+Different versions of the ecosystem will still function correctly even if they support different canonical URLs but there are two complications introduced by versioning:

-- A canonical URL that was hard-coded into an old version may not be supported several versions later.
-Older versions of the platform should thus avoid being indexed by search engines.
+1. A canonical URL that was hard-coded into an old version may not be supported several versions later.
+Older versions of the ecosystem should thus avoid being indexed by search engines.

-- The fact that an unsupprted canonical URL still works on an old versioned page may confuse some users.
+2. The fact that an unsupported canonical URL still works on an old versioned page may confuse some users.
 This could happen if, for example, the user notes a URL while hovering over a link and sees that it works when clicked but not when shared.
 This is a rare edge case however, and its a risk that we can accept right now.

 Final Translation Methodology